Maximum lilkelihood estimation in the $\beta$-model

-Though prior studies of the beta model by \cite{CDS:10} and \cite{BH:10}\footnote{In the analysis of \cite{BH:10}, the {\it maximum entropy matrix} associated to a degree sequence is in fact exactly the MLE corresponding to the observed degree sequence.
-This is a well-known propertie of linear exponential families: see, e.g., \citet[][Chapter 11]{CT:91}} also revolve around the very same issue of existence of the MLE, our method of analysis is significantly different from existing contributions in that it is rooted in the statistical theory of discrete linear exponential families and relies in a fundamental way on the geometric properties of these families \citep[see, in particular,][]{ERGM,GEYER:09}.
-Our contributions are as follows.
+Though \citet{CDS10} and \citet{BH10} \footnote{In the analysis of \citet{BH10}, the \textit{maximum entropy matrix} associated to a degree sequence is in fact exactly the MLE corresponding to the observed degree sequence.
+This is a well-known property of linear exponential families; see, for example, \citet{CT91}, Chapter 11.} also considered the existence of the MLE, our analysis differs substantially from theirs in that it is rooted in the statistical theory of discrete linear exponential families and relies in a fundamental way on the geometric properties of these families [see, in particular, \citet{ERGM,GEYER09}].
+Our contributions are as follows: